 06Social Media Manager

 In today’s digital world, companies can’t ignore the power of social media.
-The problem is many of them don’t have time — or the skill to actually leverage social media to their advantage.
-That’s where a social media manager comes in.
 As a social media manager, you manage social media accounts for clients, create content, and track metrics like engagement, and so on.
 While most large brands have an in-house social media team, many smaller companies will outsource the management of their social media presence to freelancers.

 If you know how to create images for Instagram or write witty content in less than 140 characters, being a social media manager could be a good fit.
 You should have knowledge of tools like Buffer or Hootsuite, and understand what type of content does and doesn’t work on the various social media platforms.